IgorShadurin/sms-wallet-bot/README.md

 Set testing mode to `true` in `.env` and start the server with command `node index.js`.

+You could test dialog scenarios via Telegram bot.
+Just define `APP_TEST_TELEGRAM_TOKEN` key from test-bot.

-Open `http://localhost:8080/debug` in your browser.
+Open `http://localhost:8080/debug` in your browser for sending test USSD requests.

 ## How to deploy smart contract?